paulinho-16/MEIC-TVVS/assignments/assignment4.md

 - Resetting the colour of the Custom Colour menu
     - The program has a complex colour selection menu, in which we can pick a colour using many formats.
-    This menu contains a *Reset* button which discards the user picks, defining a previously defined colour, and this test case pretends to test that functionality.
+    This menu contains a *Reset* button which discards the user picks, defining a previously defined colour, and this test case aims to test that functionality.
     We start by clicking the colour field, which opens the quick selection pop-up.
 One of the options leads us to the custom colour menu.
 Both of these windows' visibility are tested, as well as some components presence, one of them being the default initial colour.
-    Then, we choose one colour from the colour palette, verify if the preview component has changed, and finally we click on the *Reset* button, verifying afterwards if the preview returned to the default colour.
+    Then, we choose one colour from the colour palette, verify if the preview component has changed, and finally we click on the *Reset* button, verifying if the preview returned to the default colour.
     This way, we test the self-transition *reset* in the *Custom Colour* state.

 ![Use Case 2 Test Case 5](./images/mbt_usecase2_test5.png)